The Economics of Social Data: Introduction

-We then ask whether the data market imposes any limitations at all on equilibrium information sharing.
-To do so, we remove the restriction of complete data sharing and allow the data intermediary to determine several dimensions of its information policy.
-We first consider the choice of whether to reveal the consumers' identities to the producer or to collect anonymous data.
-When consumers are homogeneous ex ante, we show that the intermediary prefers to collect anonymous data; collecting such data amounts to selling aggregate, market-level information to the producer.
+A natural question is then whether the data market imposes any limitations at all on equilibrium information sharing.
+To shed light on this issue, we consider the choice of whether to reveal the consumers' identities to the producer or to collect anonymous data.
+When consumers are homogeneous ex ante, we show that the intermediary collects anonymous data if and only if the transmission of identity data reduces total surplus.
+Therefore, even if the data \emph{transmission }may be socially detrimental, the optimal choice of data \emph{anonymization }is socially efficient (Proposition \ref{si}).

+In our model of linear price discrimination, collecting anonymous data amounts to selling aggregate, market-level information to the producer.
 With this choice, the intermediary does not enable the producer to set personalized prices: the data are transmitted but disconnected from the users' personal profiles.
-In other words, the role of social data provides a more nuanced ability to determine the modality of information acquisition and use. \footnote{ The importance of social data is also manifest in the optimal information design.
-In particular, the intermediary might find it profitable to introduce correlated noise terms into the information elicited from each consumer.
-Noise reduces the value for the producer but exacerbates the data externality by rendering the consumers' reports more correlated.
-Thus, noise severely reduces the cost of procuring the data.}
+In other words, the role of social data provides a more nuanced ability to determine the modality of information acquisition and use.

-The gap between the social value of the data and the price of the data widens when the number of consumers increases.
-In particular, under aggregate data intermediation, as the sources of data are multiplying, the contribution of each individual consumer to the aggregate information is shrinking.
-The presence of a data externality thus provides an explanation for the \emph{digital privacy paradox} (e.g., \cite{atct17}), whereby small monetary incentives significantly affect the willingness of the subjects to relinquish their private data.
-In practice, this force also likely drives the extraordinary appetite of Internet platforms to gather information. \footnote{ The recent Furman reports identifies \textquotedblleft the central importance of data as a driver of concentration and a barrier to competition in digital markets\textquotedblright\ (\cite{digi19})---a theme echoed in the reports by \cite{crem19} and by the \cite{stig19}.
-The social dimension of data we highlight also helps explain these forces.}
+Under anonymized data intermediation, the gap between the social value of the data and the price of the data widens when the number of consumers increases.
+In particular, as the sources of data multiply, the contribution of each individual consumer to the aggregate information shrinks, which drives down the individual payments to consumers, and possibly the total payment as well (Proposition \ref{lm}).